Online Bachelor of Science in Biological Sciences – Biology and Society

 Why study biology and society?

-As a biology and society major at Arizona State University, you’ll study science from a humanities perspective.
-This interdisciplinary bachelor's degree with a biology and society concentration explores the impact of biology on humanity and our environment.
+As a biology and society major, you’ll study science from a humanities perspective.
+This interdisciplinary bachelor’s degree with a biology and society concentration explores the impact of biology on humanity and our environment.
 You’ll learn about past and present controversies on applications of biology, including gene editing, human cloning and stem cell research.

 The program’s curriculum also covers bioethics, conservation, ecology, genomics and more.
 You'll engage in scientific inquiry and investigate ethical, historical, philosophical and social issues.
 You’ll also develop important cognitive skills, such as:

-You’ll take a range of courses in the biology and society bachelor’s degree program online.
+You’ll take a range of courses in the online biology and society major.
 Course topics include bioethics, conservation biology, environmental ethics, history and philosophy of science.
 You’ll learn about science in contemporary society with a focus on ethics, history and philosophy.
-Core courses include:
+Courses may include:

 BIO 311: Biology and Society